longnguyen0102/Sales-performance-analysis-for-a-global-retailer--Power-BI/README.md

-# eCommerce Analysis sales of SuperStore using PowerBI
+# Analysis sales of SuperStore - a retailer | PowerBI

 ---